 The Utah Medical Cannabis Act directs the Utah Department of Health (UDOH) to issue medical cannabis cards to patients, register medical providers who wish to recommend medical cannabis treatment for their patients, and license medical cannabis pharmacies.
 These activities must be implemented by March 1, 2020.

-Medical Cannabis Distribution: The UDOH will begin accepting applications to operate medical cannabis pharmacies by March 1, 2020.
+The UDOH will begin accepting applications to operate medical cannabis pharmacies by March 1, 2020.
+This flow chart illustrates the medical cannabis cultivation and distribution process.

 For more information contact: